IRCraziestTaxi/typeorm-linq-repository/README.md

 # typeorm-linq-repository
 Wraps TypeORM repository pattern and QueryBuilder using fluent, LINQ-style queries.

+## What's New

+As of version 0.1.0, the compiled JavaScript is published to NPM with type definitions rather than the raw source.

+Additionally, inner joins are now supported.
+See section Inner Joins below.

 ## Foreword
 This is a work in progress.
 I am still learning all the intricacies of TypeORM's QueryBuilder, so complex queries may not work as expected.
 It handles simple `include`s, `thenInclude`s, `where`s, and `orderBy`s very well and now handles filtering included relationships, but there has not yet been any testing on complicated queries.
 Please submit issues and/or pull requests so that any problems can be straightened out.